Canon 5D Mark II vs Chinon CM4s

 Image 6 - Landscape, early evening - 125th/sec, f9, 28mm Tokina lens, 24-70mm Canon lens @ 28mm

-Looking at the Canon image (bottom) close up, I realise why I love this camera so much.
+Looking at the Canon image (right) close up, I realise why I love this camera so much.
 The detail throughout the entire image is exceptional and the dynamic range is spot on.
 The image is pin sharp from edge to edge and from the ripples of water at the front right through to the hills in the distance.

 The next image is a 100% crop to show you the difference in quality.
 You can clearly see the grain in the Chinon image on the top and there are some overly bright highlights but overall, not as bad as I thought it would be.